 Small Business Only: Owner ⊠ Yes □ No

-Contract Term ☐ One Year ⊠ Two Year
+Contract Term  One Year 🖂 Two Year

 Occupations to be Trained: Administration, Engineer, Sales, Manager, Owner

-Job No. Job Description Type of Training Estimated No. of Trainees Range Hou Class / Lab Average Cost per Trainee Post- Retention Wage 1 Retrainee Priority SB<100 Business Skills Comm Skills Computer Skills 32 8-200 0 Weighted Avg: 41 \$943 \$18.14 2 Retrainee Job Creation Priority SB<100 Business Skills Comm Skills Computer Skills 11 8-200 Weighted 45 • \$1,035 \$15.12
+Job Type of Training Estimated No. of Trainees Range of Hours Average Cost per Post- Retention No. Class / Lab CBT Trainee Wage 1 Retrainee Business Skills Comm Skills 32 8-200 0 \$943 \$18.14 Priority SB<100 Computer Skills Weighte 41 • 2 Retrainee Business Skills Comm Skills 11 8-200 0 \$1,035 \$15.12 Job Creation Priority SB<100 Computer Skills Weighte 45 0

-Minimum Wage by County: Job Number 1: Orange County - \$18.14; Job Number 2 (Job Creation): Orange County - \$15.12 Health Benefits: Used to meet the Post-Retention Wage?: ☐ Yes ☒ No Although employer provides health benefits, they are not being used to meet the Post-Retention Wage.
+Minimum Wage by County: Job Number 1: Orange County - \$18.14; Job Number 2 (Job Creation): Orange County - \$15.12

+Health Benefits: Used to meet the Post-Retention Wage?: □ Yes ⊠ No

+Although employer provides health benefits, they are not being used to meet the Post-Retention Wage.

-Year Company Founded: 2015 Company y Headquarters: Single location Irvine, CA Facility location(s will occur. ) where tr aining Irvine (Orange County)
+Year Company Founded: 2015 Company Headquarters: Single location n Irvine, CA Facility location(s) where training will occur. aining Irvine (Orange County)

-Nature of Business: • Qmerit, Inc. (Qmerit) is a software technology company that provides workforce management and procurement software and solutions for businesses using cloud-based, SaaS platform technologies.
-Customer Base: • Qmerit services multiple industries including maintenance, manufacturing, building trades, warehousing, field services, education, and technology.
-Business / Industry N Changes Training Plan: eeds / • To provide customers more versatility with their product, Qmerit expanded its software platform by adding a procurement feature, which allows companies the ability to order supplies directly through the platform.
+Nature of Business: Qmerit, Inc. (Qmerit) is a software technology company that provides workforce management procurement software and solutions for busing using cloud-based, SaaS platform technologies Customer Base: Qmerit services multiple industries including maintenance, manufacturing, building trades, warehousing, field services, education, and technology.

+Business / Industry Needs / Changes To provide customers more versatility with their product, Qmerit expanded its software platform by adding a procurement feature, which allows companies the ability to order supplies directly through the platform.
 Qmerit plans to expand into areas of Artificial Intelligence including Machine learning, a method of data analysis that automates analytical model building, to attract and provide customers with additional service features.
 Implementation of new Customer Relationship Management (CRM) platform, Salesforce, and marketing software, such as Hubspot, to assist with company sales and marketing efforts.
 To accommodate Qmerit's rapid growth in business, the company expects to add at least 11 new positions among their sales and engineering departments.

-Need for Training: • Training will be provided to new and existing Sales and Engineering staff on the new procurement feature within the company's software platform respective of their job duties and roles.
+Need for Training: Training will be provided to new and existing Sales and Engineering staff on the new procurement feature within the company's software platform respective of their job duties and roles.
 Training will be provided to new and existing Sales and Engineering staff on Artificial Intelligence and Machine Learning respective of their job duties and roles.
 Training will be provided to new and existing sales staff on all newly implemented sales and marketing software.
 Ongoing training on Leadership, Communication, and Microsoft Office 365 will be provided to all staff.

-Training courses listed in the following Types of T um wi ll be provided via the following training method(s) under ⊠ Class/lab ☑ E-Learning☐ MS Preceptor ☐ CBT ☐ Productive Lab ☐ MS Didactic
+Training courses listed in the Menu Curriculum will be provided via the following training method(s) under the following Types of Training:

+⊠ Class/lab